 The reporting party should use the form, Report of Harassment, GBA-F/JFHA-F, to make complaints of harassment.
 However, oral reports and other written reports are also accepted.
+The complaint should be filed with either the building principal or one of the Compliance Officers designated in this policy.
+The principal shall immediately forward any report of alleged prohibited harassment to the Compliance Officer.
+Any complaint that involves the Compliance Officer or principal shall be reported to the superintendent.

-The complaint, and identity of the person allegedly harassed and alleged harasser, will be disclosed only to the extent necessary to fully investigate the complaint and only when such disclosure is required or permitted by law.
-Additionally, a person allegedly harassed who wishes to remain anonymous shall be advised that such confidentiality may limit the School Division's ability to fully respond to the complaint.
+The complaint, and identity of the complainant and alleged harasser, will be disclosed only to the extent necessary to fully investigate the complaint and only when such disclosure is required or permitted by law.
+Additionally, a complainant who wishes to remain anonymous shall be advised that such confidentiality may limit the School Division's ability to fully respond to the complaint.